vtannguyen/tmux-conf/README.md

 ./install.sh
 ```
 * Run `tmux` from terminal and press `Ctrl + a + I` to install tmux plugins.
+* Open terminal preferences and select the correct font to `CommitMono Nerd Font`.

 Then the tmux is ready to use.
 Enjoy!